Time for the travel safety guy to ask YOU a question!

 I've not been, but met lots of people in other parts of Peru (and Ecuador) who had just been in the Amazon.
 They all reported that it was extremely humid and buggy, and very warm.
 The clothing you suggest sounds like what they wore (I quizzed them as I was planning to go, but ran out of time).
 Most lodges will provide you with rubber boots if their terrain needs it.

-Bon voyage! over 3 years ago
+Bon voyage! almost 4 years ago

 I realize that this is a year old, but in looking for info on the Amazon, I stumbled across your question.